Airline market study

 Tone is everything, and even the low-cost carriers fail to have it right.

 Ryanair is the European leader in low-cost airfares.
 The Irish low-cost airline with HQ in Swords, County Dublin, Ireland, has main hubs at Dublin Airport and London Stansted Airports.
-Proof that airlines do very little to develop and brand loyalty beyond price nit was reported in 2013 that Ryanair was the largest European airline by scheduled passengers carried.
+In 2013 Ryanair was the largest European airline by scheduled passengers carried.
+Proof that airlines do very little to develop and brand loyalty beyond price.

-The airline is seen as bare bones and utilitarian and even petitioned the European Aviation Authority to have aircraft with standing room (it was disallowed) but says a great deal about how air travel is more and more becoming as no-frills as a municipal bus service.
+The airline is seen as bare bones and utilitarian.
+Ryanair even petitioned the European Aviation Authority to have aircraft with standing room (it was disallowed).
+But it still says a great deal about how air travel is more and more becoming as no-frills as a municipal bus service.

 FREQUENT FLYER ALLIANCES A WORLD ABOUT CONNECTIONS

-Now that Emirates has been introduced, one of the few global leaders that is not part of an alliance, let’s talk about the alliances themselves.
+Moving past Emirates one of the few global leaders that is not part of an alliance, let’s talk about the alliances themselves.
 There are three basic airline alliances: Star Alliance, SkyTeam and Oneworld.

 Star Alliance includes Adria Airways, Aegean Airlines, Air Canada,Air China, Air India, Air New Zealand, ANA, Asiana Airlines, Austrian,Avianca, Brussels Airlines, Copa Airlines, Croatia Airlines, EGYPTAIR, Ethiopian Airlines, EVA Air, LOT Polish Airlines, Lufthansa, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, SWISS, TAP Portugal, THAI, Turkish Airlines and United.